langlk/word_definer/README.md

 * Program can clear the list of words.
   * Example input: Word.clear_all
   * Example output: Word.all = []
-* Program can find a word by its term.
+* Program can find a word object by its term.
   * Example input: Word.find("Palindrome")
   * Example output: palindrome
 * Program ignores case when finding a word.